ealva/dottytech/resume.md

 ### NEC Corporation of America (Rancho Cordova, CA), Sr. Software Engineer, 2007 to present

-* Lead a small team in defining and implementing next-generation user interfaces for the company's flagship biometric identification system based on Microsoft's Universal Windows Platform.
+* Led a small team in defining and implementing next-generation user interfaces for the company's flagship biometric identification system based on Microsoft's Universal Windows Platform.
-* Lead the design and development of an investigative facial recognition product that kicked-off widespread adoption of the technology.
+* Led the design and development of an investigative facial recognition product that kicked-off widespread adoption of the technology.
 Based on WinRT (the precursor of UWP), the architecture became the basis for the redesign of other flagship products.
 * As a member of a cross-functional team, helped open up the Canadian market that was lost to the competition by demonstrating, then ultimately implementing a facial recognition solution.
-* As a member of the development team, lead the initial design and platform for the company's first US-developed fingerprint identification application.
+* As a member of the development team, led the initial design and platform for the company's first US-developed fingerprint identification application.
 For several years across tens of local and state-wide projects, we have steadily enhanced the product to satisfy customer requirements.

 ### United Information Technology (Southfield, MI), Application Development Consultant, 2004 to 2007

 * Provided application development services with anyCOMM Corporation (New York, NY).
-Lead a small team in implementing a "user-interface creation" engine used in a home automation solution based on Windows CE.
+Led a small team in implementing a "user-interface creation" engine used in a home automation solution based on Windows CE.
 * Provided application development services with Ernst & Young, LLC (New York, NY).
 Implemented the risk analysis feature for futures, options, and swaps (part of a bigger analysis engine for hedging derivative risks).
 * Provided application development services with Verizon (Irving, TX).
 Implemented the Lotus (now IBM) Sametime instant-messaging integration for the "iobi" phone management product.